qszhao/Research-code-repository/README.md

-## Research repository
+## Research code repository

-Here is my repo for sharing various codes from my current or past research projects.
+Here is my own repo for sharing various codes from my current or past research projects.